 Getting Ready For Your First Real Game

 Now repeat the process of tutorial/videos/rereading the rules if you feel you still have issues.
 Or better yet, jump into the deep and set up your first real game.
-Solo Conquest scenario is the bread and butter of base game single player.
+Solo Conquest scenario is the bread and butter of the base game single-player.

 It’s challenging to win, so don’t expect that from your first game.
 If you get to the first city and at least try an assault, I’d count that as a success.
 Capturing both cities requires near-optimal usage of your deck (momentum), good pace (the rate you advance on the map), and a bit of luck.